hippocrat-dao/hippocrat-wallet-sdk/README.md

 # hippocrat-wallet-sdk

-**Bitcoin, Lightning, DID and Data Wallet SDK for Node, Browser and Mobile**
+**Bitcoin, Lightning, Hippocrat DID and Data Wallet SDK for Node, Browser and Mobile**

 *Easy Peasy Lemon Squeezy to Use.
 Including*

 - generate, encrypt and decrypt mnemonic (following bip39)
-- derive account, address, and child of address (following bip32 and bip44)
+- derive account, address, and child of address (following bip32, bip44 and bip84)
 - make transaction on Bitcoin either to transfer Bitcoin or write data on Bitcoin
 - create Lightning invoice with Bitcoin private key (following bolt11)
 - encrypt and decrypt data with Bitcoin key pair (following ECIES)